Frequently Asked Questions

 Q: Is there a fee?

 A: Yes.
 Program fees are due before finalizing your enrollment.
 Fees vary depending on your level and include the textbook, program materials, website access, mentorship (when applicable), and classroom instruction.
-Partial scholarships are sometimes available - information will be provided after you are enrolled in the program.
+The Apprentice level is $150.
+The Journey and Master levels are each $200.

 Q: Do I have to start at the Apprentice level if I am an experienced beekeeper?